Effective: January 1, 2012

 - Monitor the hiring decisions made in cases where the background checks reveal convictions/inaccuracies and assist in resolving the case.

-Existing selection process, including reference checks and degree verification, should be continue to be coordinated by the search committee / hiring department prior to making a conditional offer.
+Existing selection process, including reference checks and degree verification, should continue to be coordinated by the search committee / hiring department prior to making a conditional offer.

 Extend a conditional offer of employment to the selected applicant only after an Approval to Hire has been received through Human Resources or when a temporary appointment has been approved by Human Resources.